sunnyvale-it/ibm-mq-prometheus-exporter/README.md

 EOF
 ```

-Finally, in the EXPORTER_HOME directory, launch the exporter as showed:
+Finally, from the EXPORTER_HOME directory, launch the exporter as showed:

 ```console
 $ java -jar ibm-mq-prometheus-exporter-1.0-SNAPSHOT.jar